What is it?

-Pregnancy and breast-feeding: Not enough is known about the use of Siberian ginseng during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking Siberian ginseng if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Heart conditions: Siberian ginseng can cause a pounding heart, irregular heartbeat, and high blood pressure.
 People who have heart disorders (e.g., “hardening of the arteries,” rheumatic heart disease, or history of heart attack) should use Siberian ginseng only under a healthcare provider’s supervision.

 Diabetes: Siberian ginseng might increase or decrease blood sugar.
 In theory, Siberian ginseng might affect blood sugar control in people with diabetes.
 Monitor your blood sugar carefully if you take Siberian ginseng and have diabetes.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Siberian ginseng might act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don’t use Siberian ginseng.

 High blood pressure: Siberian ginseng should not be used by people with blood pressure over 180/90.
 Siberian ginseng might make high blood pressure worse.

 Mental conditions such as mania or schizophrenia: Siberian ginseng might make these conditions worse.
 Use with caution.

 Are there interactions with medications?

 - Alcohol can cause sedative effects such as sleepiness and drowsiness.
 Siberian ginseng might also cause sleepiness and drowsiness.
 Taking large amounts of Siberian ginseng along with alcohol might cause you to become too sedated.